Dungvmse184404/HotelManagement/README.md

 This is my personal project – a Windows desktop application for hotel booking management, built mainly to pass the course :P

-> **Note:** Ps: This app is under development.
+> **Ps:** This app is under development.
 Some features may not work or are incomplete.
 I'm still working on it!

 ## 🛠️ Technologies Used